dmarti/CAPCA/README.md

 # CAPCA

-This is a draft, intended to be submitted as a legislative proposal for  [Legislative Proposal Request | Official Website - Assemblyman Rob Bonta Representing the 18th California Assembly District](https://a18.asmdc.org/legislative-proposal-request)
+This is a legislative proposal for  [Legislative Proposal Request | Official Website - Assemblyman Rob Bonta Representing the 18th California Assembly District](https://a18.asmdc.org/legislative-proposal-request)

+Submitted by

+**David Gunderman**, Broker Associate - Keller Williams Luxury International Realty

+**Don Marti**, blogger and web developer

 ## Proposal Summary - Please describe the proposal in one sentence

 Require large social media companies to notify advertisers when their ads are shown on illegal or policy-violating content.

 ## Problem - Please describe the problem(s) that the proposal would address (please be specific, with supporting data and sources)